nicksspirit/MSBA/64018/PythonNotebook/CG_umuoh.md

 aca_bkg_for_g6 = lp.lpSum([aca_bkg[i] * X_ij[('G6', head(st))] for i, st in enumerate(students.values)]) >= 2
 aca_bkg_for_g7 = lp.lpSum([aca_bkg[i] * X_ij[('G7', head(st))] for i, st in enumerate(students.values)]) >= 2
 ```

+ ### The public speaking level or level of comfort of a group should be greater than 3

 ```python